• English

 Dedo de Dios, Puerto de Las Nieves

 The weather in Las Palmas was so bad one day that they had to cancel all the carnival activities.
 So again, don’t only go for 3 days, and there is so much to see on the island.
-In 6 days we didn’t have the time to see what I had on my list.
+In 6 days we didn’t have the time to see all that was on my list.
 So hopefully one day I will go back.

 Check the program and choose what you would like to see.
 I really enjoyed the troupes’ competition called Concurso de Comparsas.
 Even though it was cold and very long, some troupes were really impressive!